Another Word For THEY

 canadians

-Noun : people identified with the country of Canada.
+Noun : the citizens and nationals of Canada.

 Noun : Canadians, formerly known as BV Landlust, was a Dutch basketball club from Amsterdam.